In C++ a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.

 specifies the return type.

-Lambdas can capture variables from the context in which they are defined.
-This is done through the capture list [capture]
+Lambda functions can capture variables from the context in which they are defined.
+There are different capture modes:

 #include <iostream>